oopfff/clementyne/README.md

 This is a "pentesting" (hacking lol) tool for Scratch (scratch.mit.edu).
 It displays HTML into the side of a Scratch project page, and injects a JavaScript file (script.js) into the page.

+All open source, no ads, tracking, or spying.

 ## Installation

     1. Download this repo into a zip.